 8 US | 38.5 EU

-She was nominated for the Academy Award for Best Supporting Actress and the Golden Globe Award for Best Supporting Actress – Motion Picture for her role as Lois Farrow in coming of age drama film The Last Picture Show (1971).
+She was nominated for the Academy Awards for Best Supporting Actress and the Golden Globe Awards for Best Supporting Actress – Motion Picture Drama for The Last Picture Show (1971) as Lois Farrow, The Exorcist (1973) as Chris MacNeil, Resurrection (1980) as Edna Mae McCauley, and Requiem for a Dream (2000) as Sara Goldfarb.

 She won the Academy Award for Best Actress and the BAFTA Award for Best Actress in a Leading Role also she was nominated for the Golden Globe Award for Best Actress – Motion Picture Drama for her role as Alice Hyatt in comedy drama movie Alice Doesn't Live Here Anymore (1974).